 - Ask around among friends who live near water spots if anyone has any equipment already available; this could save money down payment costs since there would not need much budgeting involved beforehand either way!!

-- The trust fall is a classic team building activity.
+- The trust fall is one of the classic trust building activities.
 It’s fun, easy to do, and an awesome way to build trust in your team members.

 - To start this exercise, you’ll need to find a large room or outdoor space where everyone can fit without tripping over each other.